gspwk/hello-world/README.md

 My first repository!

 Hi buddy！
-I am about to learn Git, It's a pleasure to be one of you!
+I am about to learn Git.
+It's a pleasure to be one of you!